crackerjacques/ReaScript_Bezier2Envelope/README.md

 https://github.com/crackerjacques/Easing_ReaScript/tree/main/Envelope_utility

 In addition, reproducibility may be questionable for some curve shapes.
-These will be implemented as soon as we come up with a way to improve them.
+These will be implemented as soon as I come up with a way to improve them.